NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Related Work

 \subsection{3D Gaussian Splatting}

 3DGS~\cite{kerbl3Dgaussians} has gained immense popularity within the community ever since its introduction.
-Despite its success, 3DGS still had some limitations, some of which have been addressed in follow-up work, such as its memory footprint and popping artifacts.
-To reduce the memory footprint, several approaches have been proposed that compress the final trained scene~\cite{fan2023lightgaussian, morgenstern2024compact, navaneet2023compact3d}, utilizing codebooks or exploiting the redundant nature within the Gaussian parameters.
-Other works, such as StopThePop~\cite{radl2024stopthepop}, have focused on solving the popping artefacts resulting from global sorting.
-The densification step used in 3DGS to promote exploration also inspired several follow-up works~\cite{kheradmand20243d, 10.1007/978-3-031-73036-8_20}.
+Despite its success, 3DGS still had some limitations, some of which have been the focus of follow-up work.
+To reduce the memory footprint, several approaches propose compressing the final trained scene~\cite{fan2023lightgaussian, morgenstern2024compact, navaneet2023compact3d}, using codebooks or exploiting redundancy within the Gaussian parameters.
+Other works, such as StopThePop~\cite{radl2024stopthepop}, have focused on addressing popping artefacts caused by global sorting.
+The densification step used in 3DGS to promote exploration inspired several follow-up works~\cite{kheradmand20243d, 10.1007/978-3-031-73036-8_20}.
 These works propose alternative strategies for splitting, cloning, or simply moving Gaussians, enabling higher-quality scene reconstructions.
 In our work, we focus on a different issue related to compression: redundancy at render time.
-By baking the visibility of Gaussians into a lightweight MLP, we can efficiently avoid expensive preprocessing operations on Gaussians that will not be used during rendering.
+By baking the visibility of Gaussians into a lightweight MLP, we avoid expensive preprocessing operations on Gaussians that will not be used during rendering.